-Introduction: The Provider should complete this form.
-When completed, the form must be signed by the Provider's employee and by the employee's supervisor.
+The timesheet must be completed in accordance with the agency's guidelines.
+The form must be signed by the employee and the employee's supervisor.

 Agency Name: Enter the sub-recipient/Provider.

 Week Ending: Enter the ending date of the week covered by the timesheet.